GravityPDF/gravity-pdf/README.txt

 = Highly Customisable PDFs =

 Out of the box you receive four highly-customisable PDF designs.
-Within seconds, you can personalise the look and feel by adding your company logo, header, footer, paper size / orientation, font, colour and size.
-If these designs don't suit, select a new one from the [Template Shop](https://gravitypdf.com/store/#templates), [go Bespoke](https://gravitypdf.com/bespoke/), or [build your own using HTML/CSS/PHP](https://gravitypdf.com/documentation/v5/developer-start-customising/).
+Within minutes, you can personalise the look and feel by adding your company logo, header, footer, paper size / orientation, font, color and size.
+If these designs don't suit, select a new one from the [Template Shop](https://gravitypdf.com/store/#templates), [go Bespoke](https://gravitypdf.com/bespoke/), or [build your own using HTML/CSS/PHP](https://docs.gravitypdf.com/v6/developers/start-customising).

 = Send as Email Attachment =

 Gravity PDF can automatically email the PDF to both the admin and the user as soon as the form is completed.
-Try combining this feature with one of Gravity Forms payment add-ons (like [Stripe](https://www.gravityforms.com/add-ons/stripe/), [Square](https://www.gravityforms.com/add-ons/square/), or (PayPal)[https://www.gravityforms.com/add-ons/paypal-checkout/]) to delay the email until the payment is complete.
+Try combining this feature with one of Gravity Forms payment add-ons (like [Stripe](https://www.gravityforms.com/add-ons/stripe/), [Square](https://www.gravityforms.com/add-ons/square/), or [PayPal](https://www.gravityforms.com/add-ons/paypal-checkout/)) to delay the email until the payment is complete.

 = Privacy, Security, and GDPR =
 Gravity PDF generates PDFs on your web server, so no third-party service receives your data.
 [Robust security protects your documents](https://docs.gravitypdf.com/v6/users/pdf-security), and [the plugin is GDPR-compliant](https://docs.gravitypdf.com/v6/users/gdpr-and-gravity-pdf) for our European friends.